upperlinecode/CS-and-the-City-Curriculum/html/wireframing-flexbox.md

 3. [Properties for the Parent](#properties-for-the-parent)
 4. [Properties for the Child Elements](#properties-for-the-child-elements)

+## Launch
-## Wireframing
+### Wireframing

-A wireframe is a visual representation or sketch of a webpage.
+A **wireframe** is a visual representation or sketch of a webpage.

 Why would it be important to know what you want your website to look like before you start coding it?
 This may seem obvious, but you'd be amazed at how many first-time developers just jump in and start throwing code on an html file.

 Here's an [example](https://wireframe.cc/oQEVPW).
 We'll use this for our code-along.
 Ask students what they notice.
 > It's sparse.
 The actual text isn't written.
 The images are just giant rectangles.
 There are three rows.

 Have students wireframe their ideal reorganization of their profile page.

-Clarify that this will be the goal by the END of the session, but before we get there, we need to learn how to create flexbox containers.
+Clarify that this will be the goal by the END of the session, but before we get there, we need to learn how to create Flexbox containers.

 ## Flexbox

-A Flexbox layout is made of parent elements which we can call containers or rows, and child elements, which we could call items or columns.
+A Flexbox layout is made of **parent elements** which we can call containers or rows, and **child elements** nested inside them, which we could call items or columns.

 Below is the sample code for this lesson.
 You can disseminate the code via Slack, or a cloning mechanism like GitHub or Glitch.